Trey Mancini Player Props: Cubs vs. Nationals

-Trey Mancini -- with a slugging percentage of .563 in his past 10 games, including three extra-base hits -- will be in action for the Chicago Cubs versus the Washington Nationals, with Trevor Williams on the mound, on May 2 at 7:05 PM ET.
+On Wednesday, Trey Mancini (.394 on-base percentage in past 10 games, 87 points above season-long percentage) and the Chicago Cubs play the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 7:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Nationals.
+He had a hitless showing in his most recent game (0-for-1) against the Nationals.

 Trey Mancini Game Info & Props vs. the Nationals